Photuris forresti

 Distribution

-This firefly has been documented at only three sites—in southern Tennessee, northwest South Carolina, and northern Georgia.
+This firefly has been documented from just a handful of sites in three states—Tennessee, South Carolina, and Georgia.

 Habitat Associations